lgngrvs/logangraves.com/posts/foundations-1.md

 - For future self: To come back to this, [this video](https://www.youtube.com/watch?v=5NSg_wJkEMc) seems like it might be good.
 - [This video series](https://www.youtube.com/watch?v=kv5k56b3XNA) also looks really good.

-# Feedback from Agniv
+# Feedback
 >
 >  Notes:
 >
 >    1. This is the beginning
 >     2. Informal (bad pun) but ultimately correct)
 >     3. Confusion here is good.
 We can't actually define a set or an object.
 Just things we think it should do.
 We have a universe.
 Do we know it?
 No. We impose law.
 >     4. Subset Correct, add union/intersection.
 Or XOR if you want.
->     5. Made a shit joke at ASPR about how the powerset of the people at camp is even in size.
+>     5. Made a shit joke at [...] about how the powerset of the people at camp is even in size.
 I think add that its 2^|size of set| (explain in finite case)
 >     6. Introduce cardinality here, so ignore 5 (or swap them).
 Infinite is indeed more complicated.
 >     7. Ahhh, Call me the predictor.
 Remove the tidbits for 5-6, you name it here and this is good.
 >     8. "List them out in order" i think is a little vague.
 The intuition I carry is if I count for any element in the set I'll eventually reach it.
 Normal is a 'math word' technically but it is fine here.